2024

 This is where it is important to stick to what you know.
 Don’t try to jump on a bandwagon and write on a subject simply because it’s selling well.
 Take what you already know, and market it accordingly.

-You don’t have to be a total and complete expert on a subject in order to write about it.
+You don’t have to be a total and complete expert on a subject to write about it.
 But, don’t make the mistake of attempting to write when you are clueless.
 You will achieve nothing more than wasted time.

-Not Doing Research
+7. Not Doing Research

 Being an expert on something doesn’t exempt you from doing research.
 And I’m not only talking about research for your book.